oss/placequery/README.md

 Now you can make requests with [http://localhost/pq?search=hill]() instead of [http://localhost:8080/?search=hill]().

-This is also an easy way to provide SSL capability for placequery: add the ProxyPass directives to the configuration of an HTTPS-enabled (virtual) host, and traffic between the end user and your server will be encrypted.
+This is also an easy way to provide SSL capability for placequery: add the ProxyPass directives to the configuration of an HTTPS-enabled (virtual) host, and traffic between the end user and your gateway server will be encrypted.
+Ensure that backend communications between the gateway and placequery server are safe.

 See Apache's [mod proxy](http://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) documentation for more info.